carlos-ds/personal-web/articles/first-chrome-extension.md

 ## Out of the box: Stylish

 The first thing I found was [Stylish](https://chrome.google.com/webstore/detail/stylish-custom-themes-for/fjnbnpbmkenffdnngjfgmeleoegfcffe/related?hl=en).
 It lets you choose customized styles/themes for popular websites.
-But you can also write some of your own styles and apply it to URLs that match certain patterns.
+But you can also **write your own styles** and **apply it to URLs that match certain patterns**.

-Which sparked the idea to build something similar, which would allow me to display a custom message at the top of certain webpages.
+Which sparked the idea to build something similar, that would allow me to display a custom message at the top of certain webpages.
 These messages could then serve as an indication of the environment in which I'm currently working.

 ## Getting started on a custom solution